 Cons of paying off your student debt first

 I’ll be honest.
 Unless an unknown rich relative dies and leaves you with his fortune, it’s unlikely that you’ll be buying a house anytime soon if you choose this strategy.

-That’s because you’ll first be going through a debt-payoff phase for a period of time.
-And then you’ll have to start another house-saving phase to save the tens of thousands of dollars that you’ll need to cover your mortgage down payment and closing costs.
+That’s because you’ll first go through a debt-payoff phase, which could last a long time.
+Then you’ll need to start another house-saving phase to save the tens of thousands of dollars that you’ll need to cover your down payment and closing costs.